SCIInstitute/dSpaceX/README.md

 **BUILDING ON OS MOJAVE OR LATER**

 Apple made changes that removed the /usr/include file and now some programs won't compile, including dSpaceX.
 The following steps provide instructions for adding the /usr/include file back.
+This only needs to be done once.
 1. Check to see if you have Xcode command line tools installed
     1. Start terminal
     2. run command ``` xcode-select -p ```